narulaskaran/social-graph/CURSOR.md

 - Local migrations/data are resettable and do not affect production or CI.
 - The SQLite database file is gitignored.
 - All these changes are being developed in the `chore/local-sqlite-dev` branch.
+- **Important:** Only commit migrations generated with `provider = "postgresql"`.
+Do not commit migrations created for SQLite; these are for local use only.

 // Pick up from here for future work!